Welcome to the Machine Shop

 Wait, did you say paywall?

 Uh huh, I did.
 Like I said, a lot of the stuff I’ll be posting here will be viewable to anyone who subscribes, paid or not.
 Of course, I’d encourage you to be a paying subscriber.
-My feeling is that musicians and writer have too long been inured to giving away their work, often to the profit of morally suspect corporations, and this is a way for you, should you be so inclined, to *directly* support my work.
+My feeling is that musicians and writers have too long been inured to giving away their work, often to the profit of morally suspect corporations, and this is a way for you, should you be so inclined, to *directly* support my work.